microsoft/devhome/CONTRIBUTING.md

 * Want to know if we're planning on building a particular feature?
 File an issue
 * Got a great idea for a new feature?
 File an issue/request/idea
 * Don't understand how to do something?
 File an issue
 * Found an existing issue that describes yours?
-Great - upvote and add additional commentary / info / repro-steps / etc.
+Great - upvote and add additional commentary/info/repro-steps/etc.

 When you hit "New Issue", select the type of issue closest to what you want to report/ask/request.